 17. Old-school networking

-Even in these digital ages, a little old-school networking never hurts.
+A little old-school networking never hurts.
 As a freelancer myself, I have found clients through friends, friends’ parents, and my parents’ friends!
 If those connections don’t work for you, try signing up to networking events (online and in-person) on these platforms:

 18. Leave marketing materials everywhere